kierblk/code-notes/Java/M1-01-Java-Basics.md

 ----

-Java is an Object-Oriented Language.

-Java is a compiled language.

-Java has memory management.
+Java is an Object-Oriented Language, a compiled language, and has memory management.

-Released in 1996 by Sun Microsystems, specifically designed Java so you could write it once and run it anywhere.
+Released in 1996 by Sun Microsystems, and in 2010 Oracle acquired Sun.
-This is the compile step.

-In 2010 Oracle acquired Sun.

 ## Naming conventions

-Java is case sensitive. `MyClassNam` != `myclassname`.
+Java is case sensitive. `MyClassName` != `myclassname`.

 Java uses camel casing, where you capitalize the first letter of every word with no spaces between words.